 Want to add a little sparkle to your next dessert?
 There’s something magical about seeing jewel-like slices of lemon on a cake or as a garnish for a cocktail.
-Candied Meyer lemons have all the flavor of lemon with none of the tartness.
+Candied Meyer Lemons have all the flavor of lemon with none of the tartness.
 They’re sweet, flavorful, and wonderfully chewy!

 It’s easy to make these little citrus suncatchers—but much harder to eat just one!
 And you can use them for more than just a simple garnish.
-They’d make a great addition to a cheese plate (sweet, chewy palate cleanser, anyone?), a terrific partner to a chocolate spread, even a sweet surprise in the bottom of a teacup!
+They’d make a great addition to a cheese plate (sweet, chewy palate cleanser, anyone?), a terrific partner to a chocolate spread, or even a sweet surprise in the bottom of a teacup!

 Our friends have a Meyer lemon tree, and sometimes it produces too many lemons for even them to handle—and they’re big on baking and canning.
 I’m always happy to take a few (or more) off their hands to make something fresh.
 Lemonade is always an easy option, but these candied lemon slices are just such a delightful treat.